|Tax Bracket (Single)||Marginal Tax Rate|

 |Download a .CSV file of the Connecticut income tax brackets|

 - The Connecticut tax brackets on this page were last updated from the Connecticut Department of Revenue in August, 2013.
 Please contact us if any of our Connecticut tax data is incorrect or out of date.

-- Connecticut tax return forms are available from the TaxFormFinder.org or the Connecticut Department of Revenue.
+- Connecticut tax return forms are available on the Connecticut tax forms page or the Connecticut Department of Revenue.